 The Immediate I2R Feedback field in the IFTMR frame is set to 1 to indicate immediate feedback in the I2R LMR and is set to 0 to indicate delayed feedback.
 In the initial Fine Timing Measurement frame the Immediate I2R Feedback field is set to the same value as in the IFTMR frame. (#1470, #1585, #2276, #1654, #1220, #2431, #1586)

-For TB Ranging, the Ranging Priority subfield of the Ranging Parameters field of the Ranging Parameters element in the initial Fine Timing Measurement frame contains the RSTA’s ranging priority response which indicates whether the RSTA accommodates the ranging priority request of the ISTA, and it is set according to Table 9-280d (Definition of the EDMG Ranging Priority subfield when included in the initial Fine Timing Measurement frame) in 9.4.2.167 (Fine Timing Measurement Parameters element). (#3904)

-For Non-TB Ranging, the Ranging Priority subfield of the Ranging Parameters field of the Ranging Parameters element in the initial Fine Timing Measurement frame is reserved.

 The Device Class and Full Bandwidth UL MU-MIMO subfields correspond to the Device Class and Full Bandwidth UL MU-MIMO fields (#3490) defined in Table 9-321b (Subfields of the HE PHY Capabilities Information field).
 For associated STAs the value of the Device Class and Full Bandwidth UL MU-MIMO subfields are equal to the value of the Device Class and Full Bandwidth UL MU-MIMO fields respectively that are exchanged during association. (#1103).